-At Saint Mark’s, we seek to provide a variety of opportunities for seekers to deepen in relationship with God and to encounter God’s liberating love through community and attention to Holy Scripture, tradition, and reason.
-At Saint Mark’s, we refer broadly to these offerings as “Faith Formation.”
-If you’re new to Saint Mark’s, you may wish to check out opportunities especially for newcomers, on the I’m New Here page, or any of the opportunities below.
+At Saint Mark's, we seek to provide a variety of opportunities for seekers to deepen in relationship with God and to encounter God's liberating love through community and attention to Holy Scripture, tradition, and reason.
+At Saint Mark's, we refer broadly to these offerings as "Faith Formation."
+If you're new to Saint Mark's, you may wish to check out opportunities especially for newcomers, on the Coffee and Classes page, or any of the opportunities below.

 Cathedral Commons: Wednesday evening formation